yash-ops22/DevOps-Project6/README.md

            with error messages and redeploy the application after code is being edited by the developer

+ In this task we are using jenkins groovy language code for our jenkins jobs to execute

+ # Jenkins Groovy Language

  # Step 1:
  First step of the task is to create a dockerfile which has jenkins installed with its yum repo configured with some required components